pkozhem/deckstream/README.md

 `api.rs` in this project is the simplest way to feed input data — you can replace it with anything you want: a web API, desktop app, CLI, etc.

 In the Docker Compose file you can find NUI — a graphical interface for interacting with and monitoring NATS streams, subjects, messages, etc. Access NUI at `127.0.0.1:NUI_PORT` (see `.env`).
+How to connect - in HOST section input `nats://nats:NATS_CLIENT_PORT`.

 This project is in progress.